singh-sanju/Protein_peptide_mimicry_study/content/pep_mimicry.md

 :::{note} Note:

-All the peptides filtering and similarity screening processes were performed using custom Python scripts.
+- Pairwise alignment was performed using Bio.Align implemented in Biopython.

-all the scripts are available in the repository under: scripts/pep_generation/
+- All the peptides filtering and similarity screening processes were performed using custom Python scripts which are available in the repository under: scripts/pep_generation/
 :::